biscoff pumpkin cheesecake

 • 1 tsp

-vanilla bean paste (or vanilla extract)
+vanilla extract or vanilla bean paste

 How To Make biscoff pumpkin cheesecake

-• 1
+1

-• 2
+2

-• 3
+3

-• 4
+4

-• 5
+5

 While the crust is baking prepare the filling.
 Beat the cream cheese (which should be pretty soft by now) until smooth.
 It is important to scrape down the sides every so often.
 Add the sugar, spices, and salt.

-• 6
+6

-• 7
+7

-• 8
+8

 9

-Biscoff can be found at Walgreen's or WalMart.
+Biscoff can be found at Walgreens or Walmart.
 Trader Joe's has their version called Cookie Butter.
-Both work great!
+Both work great.

-• 10
+10

-• 11
+11

 Let the cheesecake sit in the freezer for at least one hour.
-To remove the outer ring, run a small knife around the edge and then release spring.
+To remove the outer ring, run a small knife around the edge and then release the spring.
 Run a large knife along the bottom to release from the bottom of the pan.

-• 12
+12

 Chill the beaters and a glass measuring container in the fridge for about 15 minutes.
 I use the glass measuring cup to mix directly in.
 Add the whipping cream, cinnamon, vanilla, and sugar.
 Mix at high speed until fluffy.
-Place into a pastry bag with a tip of your choice and decorate as you wish.

 ADVERTISEMENT